-If the boiler is new or if the silo/auger has been totally emptied, fuel must be taken forward to the burner tube, by the auger.

-Press "Start" and hold it (the auger is running), then press "Stop".
+If the boiler is new or if the store has been totally empty, fuel must be taken forward to the burner tube, by the auger.
+When fuel has been added according to section 1.8, please press "Start " for 1 to 2 minutes (the auger is running), then press "Stop ".

-Check the amount added into the burner tube through the boiler door
+Check the amount added into the burner tube through the boiler door (see fig. 3)

-The burner tube must be app. /4 filled up.
-See to that the fuel is equally distributed in the lower part of burner tube.
+The burner tube must be $\frac{1}{2}$ to $\frac{1}{2}$ filled up, depending on type of fuel.
+See to that the fuel equally distributed in the lower part of burner tube.

-Fig. 2- burner tube M20
+Fig. 3- burner tube M20

-2.3 Lightning the fire
+2.3 Lighting the fire

-When the fuel is lead to the combustion room according to section 2.2, you must light the fire by using e.g. sawdust or pellets soaked in kerosene or the like.
+When the fuel is lead to the combustion room according to section 1.8.1, you must light the fire by using e.g. sawdust or pellets soaked in kerosene or the like.
 By soaked sawdust you add 2 to 3 handful and mix it with the fuel in the burner tube, now light it by using a newspaper or the like.
 Close door to combustion room and wait for 1 minute for the fire to catch, then press "Start".
 The display will show the word Soft start

-PLEASE NOTE, THAT FLAMES MIGHT REACH OUT OF BOILER IN THIS PFASE
+PLEASE NOTE, THAT FLAMES MIGHT REACH OUT OF FURNACE IN THIS PFASE

-- ALWAYS USE GLOVES WHEN LIGHTING THE BOILER - NEVER USE GASOLINE OR THE LIKE IN THIS PROCESS
+- ALWAYS USE GLOVES WHEN LIGHTING THE FURNACE - NEVER USE GASOLINE OR THE LIKE IN THIS PROCESS